cognominal/cognominal/README.md

  Various repository will embody my progress.

+ Also I learn various tool to organize myself : [arc](https://arc.net/) to organize my browsing, [notion](https://www.notion.so/) to organize notes and projects, [whimsical](https://whimsical.com/)  as a mind mapping and design tool.©

 <!--
 **cognominal/cognominal** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.